ivardesign/viva-la-vue-workshop/README.md

 Review, after: `this.myBoolean = !this.myBoolean`

 In fact, we usually just "cut & paste" the code from the HTML into your Javascript method.
-Then we simply added the "this." in front of the variables.
+Then we simply add `this.` in front of the variables.

++ ADVANCED NOTE:
+(For those familiar with traditional Javascript(:
+We are seeing a special Vue.js implementation of `this.` It will make your life much easier later on, but might not be the behavior you've come to expect from `this` in our traditional use of Javascript.